OpenRefine/openrefine.org/docs/technical-reference/architecture.md

 ### Projects {#projects}

 In OpenRefine there's the concept of a workspace similar to that in Eclipse.
 When you run OpenRefine it manages projects within a single workspace, and the workspace is embodied in a file directory with sub-directories.
-The default workspace directories are listed in the [FAQs](https://github.com/OpenRefine/OpenRefine/wiki/FAQ-Where-Is-Data-Stored).
-You can get OpenRefine to use a different directory by specifying a `-d` parameter at the command line.
+The default workspace directories are listed [in the manual](manual/installing.md#set-where-data-is-stored) and it also explains how to change them.

 The class `ProjectManager` is what manages the workspace.
 It keeps in memory the metadata of every project (in the class `ProjectMetadata`).
 This metadata includes the project's name and last modified date, and any other information necessary to present and let the user interact with the project as a whole.
 Only when the user decides to look at the project's data would `ProjectManager` load the project's actual data.
 The separation of project metadata and data is to minimize the amount of stuff loaded into memory.

 A project's _actual_ data includes the columns, rows, cells, reconciliation records, and history entries.

-A project is loaded into memory when it needs to be displayed or modified, and it remains in memory until 1 hour after the last time it gets modified.
+A project is loaded when it needs to be displayed or modified, and it remains in memory until 1 hour after the last time it gets modified.
 Periodically the project manager tries to save modified projects, and it saves as many modified projects as possible within 30 seconds.

 ### Data Model {#data-model}